 Regular Effective Contact Hours

-Establishing Regular, Effective, and Substantive Faculty-Initiated Contact:
+Establishing Regular and Effective Faculty-Initiated Contact:

 Instructors will use the following practices of regular and substantive contact in their Distance Education courses: